jdelic/consul-smartstack/README.rst

 separate system is Zookeeper, Nerve and Synapse.
 In this implementation it's Consul and Consul-template.

+I have extracted this from
+`my Saltstack configuration <https://github.com/jdelic/saltshaker>`_ where I use it to push services out to nodes.

 Run Smartstack with consul and consul-template
 ----------------------------------------------